Gatineau could ditch overdue library fines in 2024 | CBC News

 Gatineau could ditch overdue library fines in 2024

-Late fees could be a thing of the past at Gatineau, Que., libraries by next year after a vote Friday to abolish the fines.
+Late fees could be a thing of the past at Gatineau, Que., libraries next year.

-Councillors voted in favour of ditching fines during consultations on the city's upcoming budget, and the approval means the initiative will be included in the budget proposal.
+City councillors voted Friday to ditch fines during consultations on the city's upcoming budget, meaning the initiative will be included in the proposed budget.

-If council elects to adopt that proposal on Dec.
-5, the municipality would follow in the footsteps of hundreds of other Quebec communities, as well as Ottawa, where late fees were ditched in 2021.
+If council adopts that proposal on Dec.
+5, the municipality would follow in the footsteps of hundreds of other Quebec communities and neighbouring Ottawa, where late fees were ditched in 2021.

 The idea was pitched by l'Orée-du-Parc Coun.
 Isabelle N. Miron, president of the commission for arts, letters and heritage.

-About 30 per cent of the city's population uses the library service and some proponents hope the move would increase access and boost its popularity.
+About 30 per cent of the city's population uses library services and some proponents hope the move would increase access and boost its popularity.

 Author Andrée Poulin is one of the people who mobilized people to speak up.